adpthegreat/A-Lot-Of-Crust/async_and_await/README.md

 ```

-there really isnt a "good" ay to dela with asyn fn calls so far
+There really isnt a "good" day to deal with async fn calls so far

-the type of the thing it produces isnt knwon anywhere
+The type of the thing it produces isn't knwon anywhere

 we can fix this by using `#[async_trait]` attribute macro, async_trait rewrites the methods in the trait and implementation from